Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Processes relevant for outflows and jets

 As mentioned above, the magnetic field lines thread the horizon and become captured by the black hole if the orientation is mis-aligned with the rotation axis.
 The capture of magnetic field lines of the perpendicular field is seen in Fig.~\ref{fig4}, where we plot the black hole effective cross-sectional area.
 The oval-shaped region is formed by end-points of those field lines at large spatial distance from the black hole ($r/M\rightarrow\infty$) which eventually cross the horizon and enter into the black hole.
 Starting from the circular shape for $a/M=0$ static case, the area in mention is increasingly deformed as the spin grows.

-We can conclude that the inclined magnetic magnetic fields experience frame-dragging that leads to the emergence of magnetic neutral points and the associated reconnection.
-At the same time the magnetic flux is not rotationally expelled out of the black hole, so that the energy extraction via Blandford-Znajek mechanism is possible even from maximally rotating Kerr black hole.
+We can conclude that the frame/dragging effects on inclined magnetic magnetic fields lead to the emergence of magnetic neutral points and the associated reconnection.
+At the same time the magnetic flux is not rotationally expelled out of the black hole, so that the energy extraction via the Blandford-Znajek mechanism is possible even from a maximally rotating Kerr black hole.
 Finally, Fig.~\ref{fig8} shows the deformation imposed on the structure of the magnetic lines by the translatory boost onto the magnetic field.
 Again, this exhibits the purely geometrical effect which the black hole gravity has on the vacuum magnetic fields.

 Surface charge can be formally defined by the radial component of electric field in non-singular coordinates \citep{1986bhmp.book.....T},

 with \beq \psi=\phi+\frac{a}{r_+-r_-}\,\ln\frac{r-r_+}{r-r_-}\,\propto\ln(r-r_+). \eeq For $a\ll M$, \beq \sigma_{\mathrm{H}}=\frac{a}{16\pi M}\left[B_0\left(1-3\cos^2\theta\right)+3B_{\perp}\sin\theta\,\cos\theta\,\cos\psi\right]. \eeq It should be noted that $\sigma_{\mathrm{H}}$ does not represent any kind of a real charge distribution.
 Instead, it is introduced by analogy with junction conditions for Maxwell's equations in classical electrodynamics.
 The classical problem was treated in original works by Faraday, Lamb, Thomson and Hertz, and more recently in \citet{1949RSPSA.199..413B} and \citet{1950RvMP...22....1E}.
 It is quite enlightening to pursue this similarity to greater depth (see e.g.\ \citet{2000PhyS...61..253K}, and references cited therein) despite the fact that this is purely a formal analogy, as pointed out by \citet{2001bhgh.book.....P}.